 Clotine was raised with the Golden Rule, “Do unto others as you would have them do unto you”.
 She was kind, considerate, and a loving lady who was admired by her family.
 Being raised in a large family, she learned to always be kind, grateful, and was supported with an unconditional love to everyone.
 Her earthly presence will be missed and her memory will always be cherished.

 A Family Funeral Service will be held in the chapel of Pine Knot Funeral Home with burial to follow at the Mt.
 View Cemetery.
 A family visitation will be held prior to the funeral service.

 Pine Knot Funeral Home is assisting the family of Clotine Clark with funeral arrangements.

-To plant a tree in memory of Clotine (Phillips) Clark, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Clotine (Phillips) Clark, please visit our floral store.